Statue of Leonardo da Vinci

 Leonardo was a self-taught kid and did not go to school because he was born out of wedlock.
 But Leonard did not allow this to stop him, and he thrived in learning things independently.

-From his childhood to when he was on the deathbed, he never stopped learning and seeking to master something new.
+From his childhood to when he was on his deathbed, he never stopped learning and seeking to master something new.
 Even on his deathbed, he drew the spiral forms and tried to figure out the math behind them.

 Leonardo da Vinci Was Curious